-CHM1020 CHEMISTRY FOR THE LIBERAL ARTS
+CHM1030 BASIC CHEMISTRY/APPL.
+I

 FALL 2017

 INSTRUCTOR INFORMATION

 Instructor Email Office Location & Hours

 Mrs. Veige Email in Canvas only See the Syllabus page in Canvas for

 office hours; Office is JHH 103

 TEACHING ASSISTANT

-Office hours and locations for your TA will be posted on the Syllabus page in Canvas.
+Office hours and location will be posted on the Syllabus page in Canvas.
 You can seek help from any TA holding office hours in the Chemistry Learning Center (CLC), JHH 105.
-Broward Teaching Center offers free walk-in help at scheduled times for CHM1025/CHM2045 students that you may find useful.
+Broward Teaching Center offers free walk-in help at scheduled times for CHM2045/46 students, which will be relevant to this course as well.
 See their website for details.

 GENERAL INFORMATION

 PREREQUISITES

 High school algebra.